What is an Intrusion Detection System (IDS)?

 Network Intrusion Detection System

-NIDS can be deployed in various forms such as host-based, network-based, or cloud-based depending on an organization’s requirements.
+NIDS can be deployed in various forms, such as host-based, network-based, or cloud-based, depending on an organisation’s requirements.
 The main advantage of using NIDS is that it can detect both known and unknown attacks through signature detection and anomaly detection techniques.
 Once an attack is detected, the system sends alerts to administrators with details about the attack so they can take appropriate measures to prevent further damage.

 Network intrusion detection systems are used for different network applications such as network monitoring, web applications, intrusion detection, enterprise security, firewall, network security, etc.